Sick Child and Exclusion Policy

 In the case of a sudden or serious illness, the Head of Nursery is informed immediately and will then contact the parent/carer and/or emergency contacts and appropriate action will be taken.
 At all times the staff will remain calm and endeavour to reassure the child until the parent/carer arrives.

 Please do not bring children who are unwell into the nursery as they will be sent home upon arrival.
-This includes Children that have had Calpol before entering the premises as this could mask symptoms of an illness or infectious diseases.

-When parents are co-parenting or parallel parenting, both parents will be called simultaneously, However, on occasions it may be impossible to contact a parent/carer in an emergency, we will make every effort to contact the next named person and so on until we have made contact, failing this, parents/carers are required to provide the Head of Nursery with signed permission at registration for the setting to act in their absence as loco parentis.
+When parents are co-parenting or parallel parenting, both parents will be called simultaneously.
+However, on occasions it may be impossible to contact a parent/carer in an emergency, we will make every effort to contact the next named person and so on until we have made contact, failing this, parents/carers are required to provide the Head of Nursery with signed permission at registration for the setting to act in their absence as loco parentis.

 Parents/carers are required to inform the nursery in the event of an accident/sudden illness.
-If a child does not attend the setting and we have not heard from the parents by 10 am that day, we will call and email to ensure the child is ok and the reason for the absence.
+If a child does not attend the setting and we have not heard from the parents by 9 am that day, we will call and email to ensure the child is ok and the reason for the absence.

 Vomiting and Diarrhoea

-If a child is unwell and vomits and or has one bout of diarrhoea (watery loose stool) whilst at the setting, then their parents will be contacted immediately and will be asked to collect their child from the setting ideally within two hours in order to prevent further spread of illness (travel commitments taken into consideration).
-Health Protection Agency advise that any child or team member who has a case of vomiting and or diarrhoea will be required to be away from nursery for 48 hours from the last solid bowel movement and or vomiting episode.
-If a child has vomited or had diarrhoea at home, we do require the children to not come into nursery and to follow the above exclusion requirements.
+If a child is unwell and has two bouts of diarrhoea (watery loose stool) whilst at the setting, then their parents will be contacted immediately and will be asked to collect their child from the setting ideally within two hours in order to prevent further spread of illness (travel commitments taken into consideration).
+The team are aware of the difference between posseting and vomiting, looser stools compared to diarrhoea.

 The NHS currently states there is no link between teething and diarrhoea and so therefore will not link stools to teething.